kobolabs/epub-spec/README.md

 ### Limitations and Maximums

-Kobo recommends the following limits for ePub file and component size.
-Files exceeding these sizes will not necessarily fail to load to the Kobo store.
-Moreover, large files that successfully load to the store will not degrade app performance.
-Larger files will simply take longer to download to users’ devices and use more memory.
+Kobo recommends the following limits for ePub and ePub component sizes.
+Files exceeding these limits should still to load to the Kobo store and be accessible on all reading platforms but will take longer to download to users’ devices and will take up more memory.
+To ensure optimal performance content creators are advised against producing files that exceed these limits.

-* 3 MB/image in FXL and Reflowable ePubs
+* 5 MB/image in FXL and Reflowable ePubs
+* 10 MB of embedded content/each HTML file in an ePub
 * 3 800 000 pixels/viewport or ~1950x1950 in FXL ePubs
 * 1 GB/ePub